28 Nosler Ballistics From All Major Ammunition Manufacturers

 What is a 28 Nosler equivalent to?

 The 28 Nosler is equivalent to the 7mm Remington Ultra Mag, although shorter.
-It’s also comparable to the 26 Nosler, 27 Nosler, 30 Nosler, and other 7mm cartridges.
+It’s also comparable to the 26 Nosler, 27 Nosler, 30 Nosler, and some other 7mm cartridges.

 What is the effective range of a 28 Nosler?